Station wagons were often used as staff cars. Their use in North Africa was fairly common.

 When CWM described this car on their web site in the late 1990s, they had several; errors.
 One was that they claimed the doors were sealed to make it more impregnable.
 I do not believe this.
 They also did not mention that it was MADE IN CANADA, simply saying that it was made in North America.

-The car is almost unguarded now and one of the two flag staffs has now been stolen.
+One of the two flag staffs has now been stolen at CWM.

 Field Marshall Alexander’s staff car – a cut down C11ADF, but certainly the most historic survivor. – Canadian War Museum, Ottawa, Ontario, CANADA.